 Do we need audited annual accounts?

-Not necessarily, if you are asking for $100,000 or more, the Trust will expect your annual accounts to be audited.
-If you are asking for between $4,000 and $24,999 the Trust will expect you annual accounts to be prepared by a chartered accountant or reviewed.
+Not necessarily.
+If you are asking for $100,000 or more, the Trust will expect your annual accounts to be audited.
+If you are asking for between $4,000 and $24,999 the Trust will expect your annual accounts to be prepared by a chartered accountant or reviewed.
 If you are seeking between $25,000 and $99,999 then your accounts should be reviewed.
 If you are seeking $4,000 or less, your annual accounts do not need to be audited or reviewed.

 We are a new organisation and have been operating for less than a year, so do not have annual accounts.
 Can we apply to the Trust?